mehdidc/feed_forward_vqgan_clip/README.md

 - Thanks to [@afiaka87](https://github.com/afiaka87) for all the contributions to the repository's code and for providing the blog captions dataset for experimentation
 - Thanks to VitGAN authors, the VitGAN model is from <https://github.com/wilile26811249/ViTGAN>
 - Thanks to [@CJWBW](https://github.com/CJWBW) from [Replicate AI](https://replicate.ai/home) for making and hosting a browser based text to image interface using the model
+- Thanks to the authors of [CLOOB](https://github.com/ml-jku/cloob) for the code and the pre-trained models